SaiPavanYalla/XpensAuditor/README.md

  - The Mailing and SMS services have been configured for the app for ease of sending customer updates, password reset requests and reading personal expenses
  - Profile set up module is where user can update their details
  - Account Settings are available to change password, send password reset email

+ ## New Features

+ - Ability to create Groups and track Group expenses
+ - Analytics for Users and Groups
+ - Push Notifications when Group Transactions are created
+ - Sorting Transactions by Date, Amount, Category and Memo
+ - Ability to view past transactions of previous months
+ - Ability to create custom categories
+ - UI refresh

 ## Demo